Leipip/PrivateNotes/README.md

 ## About

-TakeNote is a note-taking app for the web.
-You can use the demo app at [takenote.dev](https://takenote.dev).
-It is a static site without a database and does not sync your notes to the cloud.
-The notes are persisted temporarily in local storage, but you can download all notes in markdown format as a zip.

-## Installation
+PrivateNotes is a note-taking app for andriod mobile deivces.
+This applicaiton is not currently on the app sotre and so to to use you'll need to clone a copy of the soiurce files here and run it locally on your computer from andriod studio.